joh33-wmko/wmko-kpub/README.md

 ## Acknowledgements
-This tool is made possible thanks to the efforts of Geert Barentsen who wrote the original version for Kepler/K2.
-Thanks also to NASA ADS for providing a web API.
+This tool is made possible thanks to the efforts of Geert Barentsen who wrote the original version of [kpub](https://github.com/KeplerGO/kpub) for Kepler/K2.
+Thanks also to NASA ADS for providing a web API to their database.